rkiko/AC_Agulhas_eddy_2021/README.md

 \
 an10

-I compute the oxygen variation at different density and over time.
+I compute the oxygen respiration rate at different densities and over time from the oxygen variation.

+\
+an11

+I take the PARR (particle associated respiration rate) already computed and (i) I transform in in micromol/kg/day; (ii) I plot its time series as a function of the depth